Designing an Ethics Course

 - Describe the ways in which historical, social, or cultural contexts shape ethical perspectives.

-- A sample reading list with an accompanying description of how the topics and readings include substantive coverage of ethical theory.
+- The proposal must contain a sample reading list with an accompanying description of how the topics and readings include substantive coverage of ethical theory.

-- A sample assignment or two (and associated grading criteria) that illustrates how students will be assessed on their achievement of the student learning objectives.
+- The objective-assessment table field in Coursedog should illustrate how students will be assessed on their achievement of the Ethics (and other requested or approved CoreFSU area) student learning objectives.

-Note: General Education courses must be offered at a level of 1000, 2000, or 3000.
-Only college-level courses (1000 or higher) are approved for the CoreFSU curriculum.
+Note: Only college-level courses (1000 or higher) are approved for the CoreFSU curriculum.

 There are two components of required syllabus language: